 Located in Southeast Asia, Vietnam is a populous country that values building relationships in business.
 Expanding into Vietnam is a great way to push the global boundaries of your company and create new partnerships that can improve your bottom line.
 However, you need to consider many payroll factors when you’re expanding, such as how to set up your Vietnam payroll, all your different payroll options, and whether you should outsource.

-Globalization Partners can change how you do business in Vietnam through our Employer of Record platform.
+Globalization Partners can change how you do business in Vietnam through our Employer of Record solution.
 Instead of spending weeks or months establishing a subsidiary, you can trust us to help you get started in a few days using our established Vietnam subsidiary.
 We’ll run your payroll, help you hire employees, and ensure that you stay compliant.

 Vietnam Payroll Taxation Laws